-Chances are COVID-19 has thrown your sales and marketing strategy for a loop.
+Chances are events over recent years thrown your sales and marketing strategy for a loop at one time or another.
 You’ve canceled your events.
 Your in-person sales meetings have transitioned to phone calls.
 You may have even postponed a product launch or paused a marketing campaign.
 Now what?

 Continue Nurturing Your Relationships

 CONTINUE TO TAP YOUR INTERNAL RESOURCES TO CREATE TIMELY, RELEVANT CONTENT THAT ADDRESSES YOUR CUSTOMERS’ PAIN POINTS.

 Skip the sales pitch and focus on how your clients or prospects are feeling during this stressful time.
 Yes, you can ask about their business, but only after you check on their family, their co-workers and their own mental state.
 This is not the time for a hard sell.

 During uncertain periods, your website is your most important communication tool — a place for prospects to learn about your business and begin the sales journey.
 Use this time to update your website’s functionality and sharpen your marketing message.
 You can take it a step further and add new capabilities that elevate online engagement.

 THINGS TO CONSIDER:

 - Chat functionality for instant communication with prospects

 - Videos that allow users to consume content while they work from home

 - Interactive tools like calculators or demos that offer a way to test drive your solution